ARI.HACK

 ARI comes with dozens of productivity modules built in like task manager, knowledge manager, fitness tracker, trip planner etc. You can custom any new module which solves a real problem or adds clear value.
 It can be professional/fun/creative/unique.. as long as it is useful!

 A laptop, charger, and anything you need to code.
 Optional: Bring some snacks.
 We have plenty of fresh coffee, teas and water.
+(There is Shoppers Drug Mart directly across the street from the venue which is a great place to stock up.)

 Yes.
 AI tools, open-source libraries, and frameworks are allowed.
 Disclose any pre-built code.

-No. A working prototype or demo that shows the core idea is enough.
+A working prototype or demo that shows the core idea is enough.

 Preparation